zhutaosheng/vernac/index.md

 ## Interact
 Vernac Forums – Discuss the Vernac language, get feedback, and perhaps learn something new.
 Vernac Community Discord Server – Where to go to hear and learn the Vernac language in a multimedia learning environment and interact with other Vernac fans in real time.
 The server provides scheduled online interactive language classes with knowledgeable instructors and tutors as well as channels to practice conversation in Vernac.

+The Learn Vernac.org  has everything you need to become a confident Vernac learner!

+## Contact Us

+If you have a question about the Learn Vernac, fill out our [Contact Form](https://www.vernac.org/contact), and we will get back to you asap.